gwenwindflower/octocatalog/README.md

 ```

 ## 🐍 Running the EL script directly 🏗️
-You can also manually run the `el.py` script with `python3 el.py [args]` to pull a custom date range.
-Please note that the GitHub Archive is only available from 2011-02-12 to the present day and that being event data it is very large.
+You can also manually run the `el.py` script with `python3 el.py [args]` to pull a custom date range, run on small test data file, and isolate the extract or load steps.
+Please note that the GitHub Archive is available from 2011-02-12 to the present day and that being event data it is very large.
 Running more than a few days or weeks will push the limits of DuckDB (that's part of the interest and goal of this project though so have at).

 The args are: